Sacred Atlas

 Comparative study

 Noah and Nuh.
 Jesus and Isa.
 Moses and Musa.
-The great flood.
-The binding.
-The awakening under a tree.
 Every tradition has its own telling — heard together, they rhyme.

 Creation